VNSG-1409-01 - Nursing Health-Illness II

 |Determination of Final Grade||

-2. Course content from the pre-requisite courses will be included on exams as appropriate.
+2. Course content from the pre-requisite curses will be included on exams as appropriate.

 3. The Comprehensive Final Exam must be taken.

-9. If a student scores less than a 75 on a unit examination, the student is highly recommended to make an appointment with an instructor within one week after the exam.
+8. If a student scores less than a 75 on a unit examination, the student is required to make an appointment with an instructor prior to the next exam.
 At that time the student will review the examination and, with the assistance of the instructor, identify strategies to improve performance on subsequent examinations.

-11. Any challenge to exam questions must be presented on provided form within 48 hours of the review of the exam.
-Disputed exam items must be submitted by the student along with proposed answer supported by documentation from the current textbook, handouts, and/or lecture reference material.
+10. Any challenge to exam questions must be presented in writing within one (1) week of review of the exam.
+Disputed test items must be submitted by student along with proposed answer supported by documentation from the current textbook and handouts.

-13. The average of Pass Point assignments will be 5% of the course grade.
+12. The average of Prep U assignments will be 5% of the course grade.

 Average with Daily grades